m-aluya/states-in-Nigeria-HTML-/README.md

 # states-in-Nigeria-HTML-
-HTML drop down list of states and the Federal capital territory
+HTML drop down list of states and the Federal capital territory  in Nigeria